123456789_123456789_123456789_123456789_123456789_

 Some adapters may support additional options; see the adapter specific API docs for further information.

-NOTE: null and default cannot be specified via command line when generating migrations.
+NOTE: default cannot be specified via command line when generating migrations.

 References